phorton1/Arduino-fridgeController/docs/design.md

   default, the refridgerator will attempt to start and run the compressor continuously at its MIN_RPM value.
   Please see below for more discussion of FRIDGE_MODE.
+- **SETPOINT_HIGH** - float, degrees C, TEMP_RANGE, DISPLAY_STYLE_TEMPERATURE,
+  a temperature above which the compressor will be started in the RUN_TEMP mode.
+Defaults to -12C (10.4F) well below freezing
+- **SETPOINT_LOW** - float, degrees C, TEMP_RANGE, DISPLAY_STYLE_TEMPERATURE,
+  a temperature below which the compressor will be turned off in the RUN_TEMP mode.
+Defaults to -20C (-4.0C) a super solid freeze. the freezing point of water.
 - **USER_RPM** - integer, default(2750) - sets the RPM at
   which the compressor will normally run in the initial impelementation.
 Danfoss compressors can